 The George C. Lin Emerging Filmmaker Award goes to Tze Chun, Director of Closing Night Film Children of Invention.
 The award recognizes the director for his talent and exemplary commitment to filmmaking within the Asian and Asian American media & arts genre.

-We will have quotes from the filmmakers and spotlight some of the films in the next few days.
+We will have quotes from the filmmakers and spotlight some found a dream house the films in the next few days.
 Congratulations to all of our award winners!